sampsyo/cs6120/content/blog/2019-12-13-futil-fsm/index.md

 ## Hardest Parts

 1. FuTIL is implemented with [Rust](<https://www.rust-lang.org/>), so we spent some time to get familiar with the language.
 2. The design of FSM representation changes multiple times.
 Because the state should be store as pointer and then modified when we add transition and outputs to it.
+Rust will force the user use reference counter, which we did not realize at first.
+Also, even with reference counting, our implementation will result in endless loop when printed out.
+We therefore rely on Hashmap in the end.
-3.
+3. FuTIL *read* signals are not common in Verilog coding convention.
+We had two models in our minds, the Verilog valid/response model and our FuTIL valid/read model.
+We messed things up because of the existing of the two models and spent huge amount of time discussing which one should be the most ideal design.

 ## Evaluation